Market schedule

 First-party status

-NDXpublic constituent export is first-party and documentedSPX,DJIA, andRUTare not publicly exposed as constituent APIs today- internal mapping QA is intentionally decoupled from public shareability
+NDXpublic constituent export is first-party and documentedSPX,DJIA, andRUTare not publicly exposed as constituent APIs today- mapping QA is intentionally decoupled from public shareability

-How it works in OMNI
+How it works in SEC API

-- Datastream serves
+- SEC API serves

-ops/company-mapping-audit/latest.json - FIGI-family lookup inputs are accepted in
+- FIGI-family lookup inputs are accepted in

 Segmented revenues